 Summary: The Best Way to Prevent Hair Loss as a Vegan

-After reviewing several studies, there are 3 nutritional deficiencies legitimately correlated to hair loss:
+After reviewing several studies, there are 3 nutritional deficiencies legitimately correlated to hair loss and poor hair health:

 All 3 can be difficult to get on a vegan diet if you’re not careful.